luanti-org/luanti_macos_deps/README.md

 Script `build.sh` is for manual run of build.
 Should work for macOS 11 and newer.
+Auto download of SDK is supported for macOS 11.3, 12.3, 13.3 and 14.5.

 ## Common deps

-Common deps libpng, gettext, freetype, gpm, libjep-turbo, joncpp, liboff, libvorbis, luajit, zstd, sdl2 and curl are downloaded and built by functions in `deps.sh` script.
+Common deps libpng, gettext, freetype, gpm, libjep-turbo, joncpp, liboff, libvorbis, luajit, zstd and sdl2 are downloaded and built by functions in `deps.sh` script.

 ## ANGLE